nishantmalik20/Project-UX/README.md

 - No external references are taken in HTML and CSS.
 - A little reference from https://www.w3schools.com  is taken in JS part.

+#### For Jesse:
+THINGS TO TEST:

+- Issues were created for each documentation and enhancement.
+- Issues were closed properly with added comments.
+- Commit messages were short and descriptive.
+- A comment is added for the "first commit".